The Beginner’s Guide to Tempo Run Training

 How Many Calories Do you Burn Running a Mile?

-The real deal?
-Your weight and running pace influence calorie burn.
+In reality, your weight and speed both affect how many calories you burn.
 Heavier runners expend more energy per mile than lighter ones.

 For example, a 200-pound runner will burn roughly 142 calories per mile.